 Don’t call it a comeback: Team Tuesday has returned with another fierce duo headed to the Rebelle this October!

-Thayer Cook and Penny Dale are automotive-minded women, and met over Instagram via one common love – Land Rovers.
+Thayer Low and Penny Dale are automotive-minded women, and met over Instagram via one common love – Land Rovers.
 Having competed last year together in Thayer’s LR4, they’re thrilled to get back into competition mode together in the dirt for the 2019 Rebelle Rally.

 Thayer was born in Hawaiian Gardens, California and moved around quite a bit with her family growing up.
 She now calls Arvada, Colorado home.
 Thayer is a dedicated mom to two girls (a full time job!), loves to off-road in her spare time, and head off adventuring with her family.